 Bracknell Town Council Carbon Reduction

-There is strong consensus within the international scientific community that climate change is occurring and is caused by human activity.
+There is a strong consensus within the international scientific community that climate change is occurring and is caused by human activity.
 Bracknell Town Council is taking steps to reduce its carbon emissions with an overall aim of reducing the negative impact that our organisation’s activities have on the environment.
 Economically, morally and environmentally, this makes good sense.

-The scope of this policy is mainly focused on efforts to reduce carbon emissions and energy consumption within our own operations where we have greater influence, but alongside this we will continuously use our influence to promote carbon emissions reduction and clean energy usage to our councillors, staff, residents and partners.
+The scope of this policy is mainly focused on efforts to reduce carbon emissions and energy consumption within our own operations where we have greater influence, but alongside this, we will continuously use our influence to promote carbon emissions reduction and clean energy usage to our Councillors, staff, residents and partners.

 This Carbon Reduction Policy outlines Bracknell Town Council’s commitment to meeting the Government’s target to achieve net-zero emissions by 2050 as set out in the amended Climate Change Act 2008.

 - Embedding (and prioritising) achieving carbon neutrality into everything we do